Come on summer, come on! We long to get down to Balmoral again!!

 The baths area is especially good for babies and young toddlers as there is some shade on the sand itself in the afternoons.
 There is also lots of shade from trees over the beach south of the baths, especially in the afternoon.
 There is plenty of space to change and to sit on the stepped seating.
 Strollers can be easily pushed down to the beach.

 The baths area is enclosed and has a wooden boardwalk running round it.
 Kids love to run around under the boardwalk.
 The playground here has been upgraded and has some excellent equipment on rubber softfall.
-The playground is not enclosed but there is fencing alongside the road.
+The playground is enclosed.

 The park area at Edwards Beach, between the Bathers’ Pavilion and the Beach Club, has picnic tables as does the grassy area south of the baths.
 The beautiful spreading branches of the ancient native fig trees cast plenty of shade over these areas and over the grassy strip between the road and the promenade.